Penguins and Real Estate Investing

 You are responsible for any personal expenses incurred during your trip.
 This includes, but is not limited to, any meals or alcohol not explicitly covered by our team.

-If you wish to purchase additional excursion packages, such as the diving excursion offered by OceanWide, please let us know when you provide your deposit and we will work with the company to reserve your spot.
+If you wish to purchase additional excursion packages, such as the diving excursion offered by Oceanwide, please let us know when you provide your deposit and we will work with the company to reserve your spot.

 Children